 Preface of String Calculations

 The term string calculations can somehow sound a bit confusing since calculations on texts sound irrelevant and contradictory.

 So of course, we don’t really use string calculations for performing calculations on strings.
 What we really use string calculations for is manipulating with strings and analyzing them.
 That being said, with the help of string calculations we are able to concatenate text, change text (for example, to upper, lower or proper case), convert the text or parts of it to number and dates, extract subtexts or just analyzing them ( for example, how many characters they contain), etc.

 However, Tableau is maybe not the best option for manipulating your string data since these calculations are the ones that are the most heavy for one view and creating a lot of them in one dataset in Tableau can be overwhelming for the view.
 But still, Tableau works as a powerful tool for testing out these types of calculations before permanently applying them to your dataset by using another way, for example SQL.

-If you are new to Tableau and want to learn more about string calculations and how you can create them in Tableau, be sure to check this introduction to string calculations (link of the previous blog for string calcs).
+If you are new to Tableau and want to learn more about string calculations and how you can create them in Tableau, be sure to practice our Tableau Desktop Certified Associate Practice Exams.
 This article, though, presents your next step into the world of string calculations.
 This article is an insightful practical guide that will lead you through some of the most commonly used string calculations.
 If you are looking for a certain string calculation at the moment, this article may offer a solution in your case.
 But even if you are not looking, we recommend you taking a brief look inside and upgrading your ‘Tableau game’.

 For the sake of simplicity, we would group the examples in four groups based on the goal that should be achieved with the calculation - Concatenation and Insertion, Conversion and Manipulation, Analysis and Extraction.